 Rotorua Regional Airport (ROT) - Information & Facts

-Please use the search tool below to search for flights from Rotorua Regional Airport (ROT) in Rotorua, Bay Of Plenty (ROT)
+Please use the search tool below to search for flights from Rotorua Regional Airport (ROT) in Rotorua, New Zealand (ROT)

 More About Rotorua Regional Airport (ROT)

-Airport Name: Rotorua Regional Airport Airport Address: 837 Te Ngae Road, Rotorua, Bay Of Plenty 3074 Main Airlines:
+Airport Name: Rotorua Regional Airport Airport Address: 837 Te Ngae Road, Rotorua, New Zealand 3074 Main Airlines:

 Rotorua Regional Airport is an airport in Rotorua, New Zealand.
 It is located on Te Ngae Road (SH30) in the suburb of Rotokawa, approximately 6 km north east of Rotorua CBD.
 The terminal consists of a two-storey building with six tarmac gates and is home to a cafe, book store and conference room.
 There are general aviation hangars located to both the north and the south of the main terminal, as well as an avgas pump at the southern end of the apron.
 The airport's main runway (18R/36L) is 2114m long and is sealed with asphalt.
 There is also a shorter grass runway (18L/36R) which runs parallel to the main runway, although the proximity of the two runways means that they can't be used simultaneously.